-Simple 'civil' legal wedding ceremonies: secular, non-religious & non-denominational, including elopements, private ceremonies, legal ceremonies for destination weddings, (called 'signings' or 'registration of a marriage') and friendly family & community style weddings.
+Simple 'civil' legal wedding ceremonies: secular, non-religious & non-denominational, including elopements, private ceremonies, legal ceremonies for destination weddings, (aka 'signings' or 'registration of a marriage') and friendly family & community-style informal weddings,

-We make house calls, and will perform the wedding at your home, condo, in a park, hotel, restaurant, or other location of choice.
-Secular Humanist weddings are legally equivalent to a "City Hall" or "Justice of the Peace" wedding ceremony, but are personalised to suit your wishes.
+We make house calls, and will perform the wedding at your home, apartment or condo, in a park, hotel, restaurant, or other location of choice.
+Secular Humanist weddings are legally equivalent to a "City Hall" or "Justice of the Peace" wedding ceremony, but personalised to suit your wishes.

 Questions big or small?
 Or want to see if I'm available?

 SEND AN [ENQUIRY FORM] and I'll write back!